gradle/gradle/design-docs/jdk9-support.md

 - API jar can be built for each variant of the library and contains only API classes.
 - `assemble` task builds the API jar and implementation jar for each buildable variant.
+- API jar contains exported packages
+- API jar does not contain non exported packages
+- If no API section is declared, API jar and implementation jars are identical (same contents)
+- Building the API jar should trigger compilation of classes
+- Building the API jar should not depend on the implementation jar
+- Changes to the specification of the public APIs should not trigger recompilation of the classes
+- Changes to the specification of the public APIs should not trigger repackaging of the implementation jar
+- Changes to the specification of the public APIs should trigger regeneration of the API jar
+- If the specification of the public APIs do not change, API jar is not rebuilt

 ## Story: Implementation classes of library are not visible when compiling consuming Java source